 The “Harlem Hellfighters” was a name acquired by an all-black military unit from Harlem that fought during World War I. Officially, they were the 369th Infantry.
 They became known for their fierceness and stamina, so their nickname was well-earned.

-Their accomplishments were measurable.
-They served in continuous combat for longer than any other American unit; they fought the longest on the front during the Champagne-Marne offensive; and they were the first unit to cross the Rhine River during the Allied offensive.
+The Hellfighters accomplishments were measurable.
+The unit served in continuous combat for longer than any other American unit.
+They fought the longest on the front during the Champagne-Marne offensive.
+In addition, they were the first unit to cross the Rhine River during the Allied offensive.

 However, the story of the 369th is two-pronged.
 The members of the unit set an example of character and heroism overseas, but the story is a disappointment because when they got home, America hadn’t changed—the men still faced the discrimination they knew too well.